 - Design or implement plans for structural demolition and debris removal.

 - Provide training on hazardous material or waste cleanup procedures and technologies.

 - Develop or implement plans for revegetation of brownfield sites.

 Tools used in this occupation:

-- Global positioning system receivers — Global positioning system GPS devices; Subcentimeter global positioning system GPS units
+- Global positioning system GPS receiver — Global positioning system GPS receivers; Subcentimeter global positioning system GPS units

 - Notebook computers — Laptop computers

 - Scanners — Computer data input scanners

 Technology used in this occupation: